 We actively support the Government’s Prevent Agenda to counter radicalism and extremism and we are an Operation Encompass School.

 Please contact us should you have any concerns or questions.

 Our Safeguarding Team

 - The Designated Safeguarding Lead with responsibility for child protection is Miss Sarah Walton.

-- The Deputy Designated Safeguarding Lead with responsibility for children protection are Mrs Hannah Easthope, Miss Amy Cazneaux and Miss Kerry Cutler.
+- The Deputy Designated Safeguarding Leads with responsibility for children protection are Mrs Hannah Easthope, Miss Amy Cazneaux and Miss Kerry Cutler.

-- The Safeguarding Governor is Mrs Hannah Bearsley.
+- The Safeguarding Governor is Mrs Hannah Beardsley.